 Can I give choir a try before buying membership?

 Yes, each year we run taster rehearsals and socials which are open to non members during Freshers’ and Refreshers’ week.
 Outside of this, anybody is welcome to attend a rehearsal or two to see how they like choir before buying membership.

 What sort of fundraising activities have you done in the past?

 At each of our concerts, we sell refreshments and raffle tickets with the proceeds going to our charity of the year.
 Another of our favorite fundraising events is the Santa Run, in which our members run a 5k through Exeter’s city center dressed in Santa suits.
 Other events we’ve done in the past include busking and bake sales.

 How do you choose your charity of the year?

 At the start of the year we allow our members to nominate any charity of their choosing.
 After this nomination period, the committee takes the list of nominations and, if necessary, narrows it down to a short list.
 The charities on this short list are then put to a vote by the members and the winner is our charity of the year.

 We will be opening nominations for our charity of the year at the start of the term.

 I want to know more!

 If you've got even more questions or can't find what you're looking for here then please do get in touch with us!
-You can send us a message on Facebook Messenger, drop us an email, or fill out this contact form, and we'll get back to you as soon as we can!
+You can send us a message on Facebook Messenger or drop us an email, and we'll get back to you as soon as we can!
 Note that messages sent using these methods will be visible to the whole Committee.